Pet Tooth Extractions & Oral Surgery in St. George, UT

 Extraction is not a first resort — it’s what we recommend when a tooth can no longer do its job without causing harm.
 Common reasons include:

-• Fractured teeth — a real risk for active Southern Utah dogs who chew sticks, rocks, or hard antlers on the trail
+- Fractured teeth — a real risk for active Southern Utah dogs who chew sticks, rocks, or hard antlers on the trail

-• Advanced periodontal disease that has destroyed the bone and ligament holding a tooth in place
+- Advanced periodontal disease that has destroyed the bone and ligament holding a tooth in place

-• Retained baby teeth in puppies and kittens, which crowd adult teeth and trap bacteria
+- Retained baby teeth in puppies and kittens, which crowd adult teeth and trap bacteria

-• Abscesses, infected roots, or loose and mobile teeth
+- Abscesses, infected roots, or loose and mobile teeth

 How we keep your pet safe and comfortable

 Every oral surgery starts below the surface.
 Dental X-rays show the tooth roots and surrounding bone, so we treat what’s actually there — not just what’s visible above the gumline.
-Care may include pre-anesthetic bloodwork, individualized anesthesia with monitoring of vital signs, local nerve blocks, and gentle surgical technique.
-For multi-root teeth, removal may involve sectioning the tooth and suturing the site to help it heal cleanly.
-Pain is managed before, during, and after the procedure, and we send you home with clear recovery instructions and any medications your pet needs.
+Care may include pre-anesthetic bloodwork through our in-house laboratory, individualized anesthesia with monitoring of vital signs, local nerve blocks, and gentle surgical technique.
+For multi-root teeth, removal may involve sectioning the tooth and suturing the site with material that dissolves on its own as the gum heals.

 What recovery looks like